TRURO Cornwall TR3 6LQ

 Cornwall is a beautiful part of the UK, and a brilliant way to explore the glorious Cornish countryside is to cycle along its many trails!
 You can immerse yourself in the greenery and discover some local towns and villages during your trips.

-Whether you are a beginner or more advanced, old or young, here is a list of some excellent cycle trails in Cornwall that you can ride along either alone, with family or friends.
+Whether you are a beginner or more advanced, old or young, here is a list of some excellent cycling trails to visit when on holiday in Cornwall that you can ride along either alone, with family or friends.

 The Mineral Tramways Trails are traffic-free routes based alongside the old transport network of the 19th-century mining era.
 It is 37.5 miles long and offers the opportunity to enjoy the beautiful countryside while also discovering the mining heritage.

 The Great Flat Lode Trail circles the hill of Carn Brea behind Camborne and Redruth.
 It is situated amongst the mines that worked the Great Flat Lode!
 So, you can get in some exercise, enjoy stunning views and you can learn all about some of Cornwall’s finest old mine workings.

 A route that is perfect for all abilities and ages, the Camel Trail is an 18-mile long, surfaced and mostly level trail.
 Parts of the route runs alongside a disused railway line, and while travelling the route, you will capture some of the most beautiful scenery in Cornwall.